Skip to Content

 Share this!:

 My family spends a lot of time in hotels on our travels.
-Because our kids are so young (ages 6 and 2), our family of four regularly piles into a single standard room.
+For more than a decade, our family of four has regularly piled into a standard hotel room to save money in destinations as different as Hawaii, Paris, and America’s National Parks.
 Things can get a little tight and we don’t always have all the supplies we’d want in the most ideal of circumstances, but we’ve learned to make do.
-There are a lot of creative solutions to common problems when traveling with kids.
-MacGyver doesn’t have anything on us!
-Here’s how you can hack your hotel room stay, even with babies, toddlers, or young kids in tow.

-Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
-See our full disclosure policy linked in the menu at the top of this site.
+(Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
+See our full disclosure policy linked in the menu at the bottom of this site.)

 Baby & Toddler Hotel Room Hacks